macports/macports-webapp/README.md

 ___

 # Running the App
-The repository contains Docker configuration which can be used to build docker image, however, the app can be run without using the docker container.
+The repository contains Docker configuration which can be used to the build docker image, however, the app can be run without using the docker container.
 Both ways are discussed below:

 ## 1. Run inside Docker Container
 It is the recommended way, the Docker Image of the app is pre-configured to run the `migrations` and `collectstatic`.
-However, the commands to populate the database with initial data and start the cron jobs need to be run manually.
+However, the commands to populate the database with the initial data and to start the cron jobs need to be run manually.

 The image can be pulled from Docker Hub or can be built locally: